CAOSD-group/fm-json-kubernetes/README.md

 ---

+# k8sJsontoUvl

 ## Description

-**fm-json-kubernetes** is an automated pipeline for extracting a variability model from Kubernetes’ OpenAPI JSON schemas.
+**k8sJsontoUvl** is an automated pipeline for extracting a variability model from Kubernetes’ OpenAPI JSON schemas.
 It produces a [UVL (Universal Variability Language)](https://universal-variability-language.github.io/) feature model representing configuration options and their constraints.

 The pipeline includes:
 - Schema parsing and property mapping